pablo-desperados/HueView/SCHEDULE.md

   - Craft API requests for the smallest image resolutions available.
   - Organize early literary resources
   - Identify code dependencies for index construction and document processing
-  - Setup KD-Tree RGB colorspace index (3-D KD-Tree) to store color indexing results and image metadata.
+  - Setup KD-Tree RGB colorspace index (3-D KD-Tree) to store color indexing results.

 - Week #2 (April 28 - May 4):
   - Use PIL / Pillow to identify the primary image color, and its percent prevalence in the image.